Religious Education & World Views (RE&WV)

 Personal Social and Emotional Development

 As a church school we recognise the importance of teaching RE as an academic subject.
 We recognise are responsibility to teach it to a high standard taking into account our statutory duties as outlined in the Church of England Statement of Entitlement.
+The Statement of Entitlement details the expectations for religious education in Church of England schools

 The documents below outline in more detail the sequence children will follow in relation to Religious Education and the progression of knowledge.

-Curriculum Intent & Implement RE Subject Overview
+Curriculum Intent & Implementation Subject Overview RE

 Knowledge Organiser – Resurrection